-When he throws a tantrum, spit flies.
-His voice sounds like it’s been through a dozen cheese graters.
-He waddles through life pantless, but he never swims without trunks.
-So, why do we celebrate Donald Duck Day on June 9th?
+When he throws a tantrum, spit flies and his voice sounds like it’s been through a dozen cheese graters.
+He waddles through life pantless but he never swims without trunks.
+So why do we celebrate Donald Duck Day on June 9th?

-We don’t judge him.
-He makes us feel a little better about our own shortcomings.
+We don’t judge him because he makes us feel a little better about our own shortcomings.
 He certainly inspires us to keep our pants on.
 We honor him because he makes us laugh out loud in a good way.

 This is a Donald who can lay claim to legitimate success.
 His 1942 anti-Nazi cartoon won an Academy Award.
-He was an Oscar presenter in 1958 and gifted a silver statue of himself to the city of Los Angeles in 1984.
+He was an Oscar presenter in 1958 and in 1984, he gifted a silver statue of himself to the city of Los Angeles.

-For an animated personality who also has his own star on Hollywood’s Walk of Fame, that’s an impressive set of accomplishments.
-Is there anything else left for this slightly insane and yet oddly lovable duck?
+For an animated personality who also has his own star on Hollywood’s Walk of Fame, that is an impressive set of accomplishments.
+Is there anything else left for this slightly insane yet oddly lovable duck?

 The answer is yes.
 Considering the fact that Donald Fauntleroy Duck is not a superhero, he is the most widely published comic book character on the planet.
-He’s also the only Disney protagonist with a middle name.
+He is also the only Disney protagonist with a middle name.

 We need to clear up some confusion about the authentic, real, totally not fake Donald Duck Day.
-The mayor of Los Angeles made it official with a June 9 proclamation in 1984 marking the 50th anniversary of Mr. Duck’s on-screen debut.
+In 1984, the mayor of Los Angeles made it official with a June 9 proclamation marking the 50th anniversary of Mr. Duck’s on-screen debut.

-There are those who believe March 13, his birthday, is a better choice.
-While we strive for accuracy here at HolidayDispatch, we respect everyone’s wiggle room.
+There are those who believe that his birthday, on March 13, is a better choice.
+While I strive for accuracy here at HolidayDispatch, I respect everyone’s wiggle room.

 Whichever date you choose to enjoy Donald Duck Day, fly into it with energy, enthusiasm and a sense of humor.
-We only ask that you try to keep your pants on while celebrating our nation’s most famous duck.
-We know we will.
+I only ask that you try to keep your pants on while celebrating our nation’s most famous duck.